 A system image is an exact copy of your drive, including not only the drives required to run Windows but also system settings, programs, and files.
-It could be your last resort to restore your computer if your hard drive or windows stops working completely.
-It’s a complete restoration that is going to overwrite everything that are currently on your computer.
+It could be your last resort to restore your computer if your hard drive or windows stop working completely.
+It’s a complete restoration that is going to overwrite everything that is currently on your computer.

 Because a system image includes your personal data and can be used to fully recover a damaged system, it’s recommended that you do create a System Image of your computer periodically as part of your backup plan.
 And here is how you can do it in both Windows 8.1 and Windows 10.

 Open Control Panel, and go to System and Security, then File History.
 Click on System Image Backup under “See also” section at the bottom left corner.

 The Create a System Image utility opens, waiting for you to pick a suitable storage place to save the image file.
 A second or external USB hard drive with a large capacity is much preferred.
 You can’t save a System Image in the same drive that you are backing up.

 Click Next when ready, and confirm the setting next window before clicking on Start backup.